quick-lint/quick-lint-js/src/quick-lint-js/fe/README.txt

-This directory contains code which is part of the "front end" of a textbook
+This directory contains most code which is part of the "front end" of a textbook
-compiler: lexer, parser, the semantic analyzer, diagnostics, and ASTs.
+compiler: lexer, parser, the semantic analyzer, and ASTs.

+Diagnostics are in the separate ../diag/ directory.